Carokyp/Forest-Pals/README.md

 - Raccoon mascot visibility adjusts based on screen size (visible on screens wider than 768px, hidden in game view on smaller screens)
 - Speech bubble positioning optimized for mobile devices
 - Touch-friendly controls for mobile gameplay
+- **Landscape Mode Restriction** - Players who attempt to play in landscape mode on screens smaller than 600px height will receive an unsupported message prompting them to rotate their device to portrait mode for optimal gameplay.
+This ensures the game interface remains properly sized and playable on mobile devices and small tablets.
+Desktop and laptop screens (height > 600px) support both portrait and landscape orientations.

 #### **User Experience Enhancements**
 - Board locking prevents accidental clicks during card evaluation